MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Fix the SQL injection vulnerability in the SearchProducts method.
 Remove the simulated SQL query logging that demonstrates the vulnerability, and implement proper input sanitization to safely handle search terms.
 Ensure the method still functions correctly for legitimate searches while preventing malicious input.
     ```

-1. Monitor the agent's progress and review the proposed changes.
+1. Monitor the agent's progress.

     The agent will modify the code to remove vulnerable logging and implement safer input handling.

+1. Take a minute to review the proposed changes, and then select **Keep** in the Chat view.

-Review the changes to ensure they maintain functionality while addressing the security concern.
+    Always review GitHub Copilot's suggested edits in the code editor.
+Ensure that they maintain functionality while addressing the security concern.

+    In a production environment, your team should complete the following checklist before moving on to the next issue:

+    - Code no longer contains the vulnerability.
+    - Application still functions correctly.
+    - Security best practices are implemented and no new security issues are introduced.
+    - Automated tests (if available) pass successfully.
+    - Code updates are clearly documented.
+    - Changes are committed with descriptive messages and peer-reviewed before merging and closing the issue.

 1. Implement secure password hashing.